-This mysterious centre of source is the resting place of Zen — a space of still, vibrant, fully alive, and silent energy stronger than you could imagine.
+This mysterious center of source is the resting place of Zen — a space of stillness, vibrant, fully alive, and silent energy stronger than you could imagine.

 What Does It Mean to be Zen?

 To be Zen is to embrace simplicity.
-In each moment, and throughout each event that unfolds throughout the day, there is always an oppertunity to practice balance.
+In each moment, and throughout each event that unfolds throughout the day, there is always an opportunity to practice balance.

 Zen meditation is useful in many ways, especially in finding solutions to problems that have difficult answers.
 Finding your center through still meditation and observation is a wonderful technique that enables you to get to the bottom of predicaments instead of finding temporary or superficial relief.

-Importance of practicing Zen in our contemporary society include: helping us to relieve anxiety and stress by learning to live at the present moment to moment portion of our life experience and by refusing to let past thoughts influence our present state of health.
+The importance of practicing Zen in our contemporary society includes: helping us to relieve anxiety and stress by learning to live at the present moment-to-moment portion of our life experience and by refusing to let past thoughts influence our present state of health.